Finally, an easy one: US rolls by Japan 98-45 at World Cup

-SHANGHAI (AP) — Jaylen Brown scored 20 points, Kemba Walker added 15 and the U.S. World Cup team finally got to enjoy an easy night, rolling past Japan 98-45 Thursday in the Group E finale.
+Jaylen Brown scored 20 points, Kemba Walker added 15 and the U.S. rolled past Japan 98-45 Thursday in the Group E finale.
+And now, the stakes get higher with the Americans set to face Greece — and NBA MVP Giannis Antetokounmpo — in a second-round opener on Saturday in Shenzhen, China.

+“They were very serious tonight and they respected the Japanese team very much,” U.S. coach Gregg Popovich said.
+“They didn’t take anything for granted and they played hard.
+So I was pleased with their performance.”

 Harrison Barnes scored 14 points while Joe Harris and Donovan Mitchell each had 10 for the Americans (3-0), who are bidding for an unprecedented third consecutive World Cup title.

-And now, the NBA MVP Giannis Antetokounmpo awaits the Americans as the stakes get higher.

-The U.S. is headed to a pair of second-round games in Shenzhen, China — with the first one Saturday against Antetokounmpo and Greece.
-The Greeks claimed the 16th and final second-round berth with a win Thursday night against New Zealand.
+The 45 points allowed were the fewest yielded by any team in the first round of this World Cup, the 53-point margin was the third-biggest so far in the tournament and Mitchell thought it was the best defense the Americans have played this summer.

+“From the jump, I think for the full 40 minutes,” Mitchell said.
+“We’ve had games where we played 30 minutes of great defense or 35 and kind of let up a little bit.
+I think for a whole game, to really lock in and set a tone, it was really impressive.”

 Yudai Baba scored 18 for Japan (0-3), which will play in classification games the rest of the way.
 Rui Hachimura, Japan’s best player and the No. 9 draft pick this year by the Washington Wizards, was held to four points on 2 for 8 shooting.